1. Overview

 7.19.
 Switch

-Switch widget inherit all methods from Table 6.
-Plus following methods
+The Switch widget inherits all methods from Table 5 and provides the following additional methods:

 Method |